-The park protects two regional ecosystems, one of which has of concern biodiversity status, Table 1.
+The park protects two regional ecosystems, one has endangered biodiversity status and one has of concern, Table 1.

 Species of conservation significance

 There are currently no records of species of conservation significance on Queensland Government wildlife databases for this park.